Lithodytes: Description

-Development
+Tadpoles

 Tadpoles of this species are bright pink in color, with the color intensity dimming near the tail.
 They possess translucent pink fins and dark eyes.
 A distinct white stripe runs down the middle of the back.
 Tadpoles remain in compact clusters when swimming.
 The distal half of the tail moves up and down rapidly to propel the tadpole forward.
 The presence of keratin jaws is inconsistent, and the anatomy of tooth rows also varies considerably.

 Distribution and habitat

 Lithodytes lineatus is native to tropical South America.
 Its range includes the Orinoco basin and the Amazon basin and it presents in Colombia, Venezuela, the Guianas, Ecuador, Peru, Bolivia and Brazil, reaches as far as the state of Tocantins.

 Its natural habitats are subtropical or tropical moist lowland forests, moist savanna, and intermittent freshwater marshes from altitudes ranging from sea level to 1800 m above sea level.
 The species can be found below logs, among leaf-litter and in other concealed locations on the forest floor.